 SUSTAINABILITY UNDER THE SPOTLIGHT

 Rise of alternative pulp sources and packaging: Bamboo pulp, ‘Waste’ material, Biodegradable packaging.
-Forecast volume sales of retail tissue: South Korea leads, followed by Vietnam, Taiwan, Thailand, India, Malaysia, Hong Kong, Philippines, Indonesia, Singapore.
+Forecast volume sales of retail tissue: South Korea leads, followed by Vietnam, Thailand, India, Malaysia, Hong Kong, Philippines, Indonesia, Singapore.

 Conclusion: region has the most growth potential, more value at higher price, prioritise health and safety, alternative pulp and packaging.